 When it comes to pipes, there are many options from which to choose.
 Each one has pros and cons, so knowing what your choices are is important when considering repiping your home.

-Water pipes are made from of different materials, such as copper, iron, polyethylene, and PVC, brass, galvanized, stainless steel, iron.
 These types of pipes will deliver water from the street or a well directly to your home for the bath, kitchen, laundry, and outdoor irrigation.
 The pipes are buried beneath slabs of the home and consist of fittings, valves, and connections.

 So, what shall it be?
 Copper, PVC, galvanized, PEX?
 Here are some of the more common plumbing pipes used today, and what they are suitable for.
 Knowing the difference between them can help you make an educated choice.

-1. Copper Pipes
+Copper Pipes (Metal)

 Copper has been used in most plumbing systems since the ‘60s.
-The durability and long lifespan of type of piping makes it an excellent choice.
+Their durability and long lifespan make this type of piping an excellent choice.
 Copper pipes tolerate heat well and are corrosion resistant.
 Copper does not deteriorate in water, so it is safe to use for drinking water.
-Copper piping is used for drinking water, refrigerant lines, and as underground service lines.

 For all of its benefits, there is one significant drawback to copper piping, and that is the cost.
 Copper is the most expensive piping material.
+Copper piping is used for drinking water, refrigerant lines, and as underground service lines.

 Other qualities of copper piping are:

-- Leak resistant
+- Leak Resistant

-- Heat tolerant
+- Heat Tolerant

-- Durable
+- Durability

 - No risk of contaminating the drinking water